 If you want to check the quality and density of the wood pellets you have purchased you can do what I call the ‘snap test’.
 Just follow the diagram below:

-Should you only use Traeger Wood Pellets in Traeger Grills?
+Should You Only Use Traeger Wood Pellets in Traeger Grills?

-How many Wood Pellets does a Smoker or Grill Use?
+How Many Wood Pellets Does a Smoker or Grill Use?

 With a proper pellet grill which is using just wood pellets to generate the required heat, the usage will obviously be a lot higher.
-However, wood pellet usage will also depend on how the grill is used.
+However, BBQ wood pellet usage/consumption will also depend on how the grill is used.
 For instance, Traeger state with their grills while smoking a grill will use around 1lb per hour.
 However, if the barbeque is turned up to full heat the grill will use up to 3lbs per hour.

-Is Cooking with Wood Pellets Safe?
+Is Cooking With Wood Pellets Safe?

-For instance, I once read a storey about a wood pellet fuel manufacturer who got caught making wood pellets from trees that were contaminated from the nuclear reactor explosion at Chernoble in Ukraine!
+For instance, I once read a storey about a wood pellet fuel manufacturer who got caught making wood pellets from trees that were contaminated from the nuclear reactor explosion at Chernobyl in Ukraine.
 Therefore the customers of those wood pellets were burning wood which was slightly radioactive!
 Whilst obviously an extreme scenario, the point being you want to be able to trust the wood pellets your cooking your food with.

-Top Brands of BBQ Pellets for Grills and Smokers
+Top/Best Brands of BBQ Pellets for Grills and Smokers

 BBQrs Delight Wood Smoking Pellets

-So I thought I’d start with the first brand of smoking pellets I personally tried, and that’s BBQrs Delight.
+I thought I’d start with the first brand of smoking pellets I personally tried, and that’s BBQrs Delight.
 Specifically their variety flavour tester pack.
 With this pack, you get 1lb bags of their various flavours including Apple, Hickory, Mesquite, Cherry, Pecan and Jack Daniel’s.
 All BBQr’s Delight pellets are made in the USA.
 This pack serves as a good introduction to trying smoking pellets along with a smoker pot on your existing propane gas BBQ.